seanreed1111/sql-recipes/rozenshtein.md

 ## Discussion Question: What kinds of questions are we going to be able to ask of the data in each of these tables?

+## Discussion Question: How are these tables connected to each other?
+How would you draw a diagram showing these connections?

-## It is CRUCIAL that you understand and identify what information is in which table BEFORE you try to do anything complicated in SQL!
-It is important to spend time getting to know the structure of your data before diving in.
+## It is CRUCIAL that you understand and identify what information is in your database, and also understand how the data is distributed among the different tables.
+No two databases you encounter will be set up exactly the same, so you it is important to spend time getting to know something about the structure of your database and tables before diving in.
 Don't be hasty!

-### The one thing about SQL is that you can use simple SQL statements to figure out what data you have, before you start to think about complicated questions, even if you don't have access to a nice neat list of tables like the one above.
+### One good thing about SQL is that you can use simple SQL statements to figure out what data you have, before you start to think about complicated questions, even if you aren't given a nice neat list of tables like the one above.

 ### The way you find out what data is inside a table is by using the following command, inserting your table of interest for `table_name` (the number 3 is arbitrary.
 I personally like 3, but you could use 1 or 4 or 5 if you prefer):